-- Give your pFR a brief but descriptive title.
-A good title can help immensely in thinking and talking about a proposal. - Get someone to criticize your pFR before you submit it, both for clarity and content.
+- Before you begin, try to find out if a similar proposal has already been submitted (see below for information on electronic access to X3J3's requirements document).
+You might find some useful ideas for your pFR, or even discover that someone else has already done the work for you. - Select a brief but descriptive title.
+A good title can help a lot in thinking and talking about a proposal. - Get someone to criticize your pFR before you submit it, both for clarity and content.
 This will help you to anticipate and refute possible objections to your proposal (you might even decide not to submit it after all). - Include your name, phone number and address (email or postal) in the body of your pFR (envelopes and email headers often get lost or mangled).